cleophasmashiri/cracking-coding-interview-js/README.md

 ```

-Some of the examples do not have test, you can simply add one as:
+Some of the examples do not have a test, you can simply add one as:
 ```
   // assume i have function like below. const doSomething = (inputData) => {